-Despite the negative economic conditions, Peru recorded its third consecutive fiscal surplus (0.4 % of GDP) in 2013.
-Thanks to its strong macroeconomic performance, the main rating agencies (Standard & Poor's, Fitch and Moody's) upgraded Peruvian sovereign debt to investment grade and currently such credit rating isn't at risk.
+Thanks to its strong macroeconomic performance, the main rating agencies - Standard & Poor ́s, Fitch and Moody ́s - upgraded Peruvian sovereign debt to investment grade and currently such credit rating isn't at risk.
 Peru also benefits from strengths such as the fairly large size of its market and its sophisticated and rather deep financial sector.

-Peru has also maintained an aggressive trade policy that has allowed it to sign free trade pacts with the United States, Chile, Mexico, Nicaragua, Canada, Costa Rica, Japan, Panama, Thailand, Singapore, EFTA States (Iceland, Liechtenstein, Norway and Switzerland), the European Union, South Korea, Venezuela and China, opening the way to greater trade and investment.
+Peru belongs to the Andean Community, the Asia-Pacific Economic Cooperation (APEC) forum, the Pacific Alliance and the World Trade Organization.
+Peru has also maintained an aggressive trade policy that has allowed it to sign free trade agreements with the United States, Chile, Mexico, Nicaragua, Canada, Costa Rica, Japan, Panama, Thailand, Singapore, EFTA States (Iceland, Liechtenstein, Norway and Switzerland) the European Union, South Korea, Venezuela and China, opening the way to greater trade and investment.